wfpan/TSE_Pride/README.md

 # TSE_Pride
-This is the replication package for our work submitted to IEEE Transactions on Software Engineering, i.e., Weifeng Pan, Hua Ming, Dae-Kyoo Kim, Zijiang Yang.
+This is the replication package for our work accepted by IEEE Transactions on Software Engineering, i.e., Weifeng Pan, Hua Ming, Dae-Kyoo Kim, Zijiang Yang.
 PRIDE: Prioritizing documentation effort based on an improved PageRank algorithm and simple filtering rules.
-IEEE Transactions on Software Engineering, 2021, submitted. [[PDF](#)]
+IEEE Transactions on Software Engineering, 2022, DOI: 10.1109/TSE.2022.3171469. [[PDF](#)]

 Note that we only provide our tool used to compute ClassRank PageRank values, and some sample WDCCNs.
 The whole data set will be available after our paper's acceptance.